Static Level Ancestors in Practice: Algorithm Evaluation

 \subsection{Query time performance}

-Level ancestor queries are often performed as subroutines in other algorithms.
+Level ancestor queries are often called as subroutines in other algorithms.
 As such, it is critical that they are expediently executed.
-In figure \ref{fig:queries} we can observe that the Table algorithm outperforms all others in query execution time, except when its increased space requirements force part of the data structures to be stored in virtual memory, as is the case with the last data point; this creates the distinct spike in the graph.
-All algorithms, including the query-optimal Table, Macro-Micro-Tree, Jump-Ladder, and Find-Smaller, experience increased query execution times as a function of tree size, which can be explained by increased cache misses, once the data structures do not fit in the different levels of cache of the processor.
-The Find-Smaller algorithm outperforms the rest (except for the Table algorithm) once tree sizes surpass 10M nodes.
+In Figure \ref{fig:queries} we can observe that the Table algorithm outperforms all others in query execution time as long as its data structures can be stored in main memory in their entirety, which in our experiments was possible due to the available 512GB of main memory.
+In scenarios where the table algorithm cannot fit its data structures in main memory, a significant number of page faults will drastically affect the query time of the algorithm.
+All algorithms, including the query-optimal ones, experience increased query execution times as a function of tree size, which may be explained by increased cache misses, once their data structures exceed the size of the different levels of cache of the processor.
+Surprisingly, the Menghani \& Matani algorithm with its sub-optimal query time outperforms all but the Table algorithm once the tree size reaches 1M nodes.
+One possible explanation would involve the small, frequently accessed data structures, leading to higher cache memory utilization.

-When considering unbalanced trees, the Ladder algorithm performs surprising well, with query times that improve as imbalance increases.
-Once again, the expected fewer number of ladders as a result of the tree imbalance can lead to a reduced expected number of hops between ladders when executing the queries.
+On unbalanced trees, the Ladder and Menghani \& Matani algorithms perform particularly well, with query times that improve as imbalance increases.
+Once again, the Ladder algorithm is expected to form fewer ladders as a result of tree imbalance, which can lead to a reduced expected number of hops between ladders when executing queries.
+For the Menghani \& Matani algorithm, the smaller arrays at each depth in an imbalanced tree can lead to faster binary search resolutions, which in turn speed up queries for the algorithm.
 The performance of all other algorithms seem to remain relatively stable with increased imbalance, except for the Jump-Pointer algorithm, which seems to require an increasing number of jumps for nodes to reach their ancestors, as the average node depth of the tree increases.